Timinator2000/Algorithm_X/07 - multiplicity/03 - generating solutions.md

 # A Bit About the Code

 I want you to know it is way harder to hard-code all those requirements and actions than it is to build them algorithmically with loops.
-I probably had to fix 20+ typos before it worked properly.
-Proof that algorithms are much more precise than us humans!
+I had to fix 20 or more typos before it worked properly; proof that algorithms are much more precise than us humans!

 Does it make sense where all the requirements come from? `'instrument on day'` requirements had to be added for every day of the week because Mrs. Knuth has availability on all 5 days.
 There are also a bunch more `'slot filled'` requirements.